ibexa/documentation-developer/docs/guide/limitation_reference.md

 ## Parent Depth Limitation

-A Limitation to specify if the User has access to creating Content under a parent Location within a specific depth of the tree, used for `content/create` permission.
+A Limitation to specify if the User has access to creating content under a parent Location within a specific depth of the tree, used for `content/create` permission.

 |                 |                                                                          |
 |-----------------|--------------------------------------------------------------------------|